 Shawn Fields Williams

-Leah Stewart has lived in Old Louisville for 20 years in what is still often referred to as “the new house.”
-She owns Louisville Dessert Truck and is president of the Louisville Food Truck Association.
-She is currently the Chair of the Business Task Force.
-Most recently, she was elected as Vice Chair of the Old Louisville Neighborhood Council.
-Leah is also the current chair of the 600 Block West Magnolia Association.
-She and her husband, Gordon, live on Sixth Street in Old Louisville.
+Leah Stewart has lived in Old Louisville for 20 years in what is still often referred to as “the new house,” which they built.
+She owns the Louisville Dessert Truck and is president of the Louisville Food Truck Association.
+Currently, she is also serving as the Treasurer of the OLNC.
+Leah has also served as Chair of the Business Task Force and the Vice Chair of the Old Louisville Neighborhood Council.
+She and her husband, Gordon, live on Sixth Street and belong to the Central Park West Association.